theogiraudet/Bookshelf/docs/contribute/file-format.md

 ---

-Header to put at the beggining of each function:
+Header to put at the beginning of each function:
 ```
 # ------------------------------------------------------------------------------------------------------------
 # Copyright (c) <YEAR> Gunivers